Ford F-150 Police Responder Debuts To Critical Acclaim, But Is It Truly ‘Pursuit Rated’?

 In a report from CNN, Ford’s new police vehicle was described as a truck designed for chasing criminals “through deserts and forest trails.”
 Powered by a turbocharged V6 engine rated at 375 horsepower, the new truck also comes with “police-calibrated” brakes and a special front stabilizer bar.
 But the Ford F-150 Police Responder’s main selling point may be its “pursuit rated” status — in the truck’s case, this means it’s capable of maintaining speeds of up to 100 miles per hour on the street for an extended period of time.

-According to Ford police brand marketing manager Stephen Tyler, the F-150 Police Responder can also seat five people comfortably, and is capable of performing well in a variety of rural and off-road environments.
+According to Ford, police brand marketing manager Stephen Tyler, the F-150 Police Responder can also seat five people comfortably and is capable of performing well in a variety of rural and off-road environments.

 Other cop-friendly features include plates in the back of the truck’s front seats to protect policemen from getting stabbed by rear-seat occupants, heavy-duty vinyl covering for the back seats and floor, and a gear selector mounted on the steering column, thus allowing cops enough room for their police equipment.